jimgoo/hfrisk/README.md

 The code has been tested with the following:

+- FFTW 3.3.2: for computing density functions of CTS and NTS tempered stable and alpha stable distributions.
-- Aarmadillo 3.6.1: for easy linear algebra (SMP only)
+- Armadillo 3.6.1: for easy linear algebra
 - nlopt 2.3: for nonlinear optimization of ARMA-GARCH log-likelihood functions.
 - Boost 1.52.0: because it's awesome.
 - GSL 1.5: for stats and optimization algorithms.
-- FFTW 3.3.2: for computing density functions of CTS and NTS tempered stable and alpha stable distributions.

 - cmake 2.8.9
 - gcc 4.7.2
 - HDF5 1.8.9

-Once these are installed, you can build with:
+Additionally, you'll need to link to your existing BLAS, LAPACK, and MPI libraries.
+You can build with:

 ```bash
 cd src